mbrandonw/presentations/2020-03-03-what-we-talk-about-when-we-talk-about-composition/presentation.md

 xs.race(against: ys)
 ```

-^ If we venture out of the standard library pen of the zoo we will find that there are tons of types in the community that emit lots of compositions.
+^ If we venture out of the standard library area of our imaginary zoo we will find that there are tons of types in the community that emit lots of compositions.

 ^ If you are comfortable with the idea of streams of values, such as publishers in combine, signals in reactive swift, and observables in rxswift, then you probably know that they are composable.